dd32/td-gh-ex/readme.txt

 /* Theme Resources */
 /*-----------------------------------------------------------------------------------*/

-BB wedding bliss WordPress Theme, Copyright 2017 Burhanuddin Bohra BB wedding bliss is distributed under the terms of the GNU GPL
+BB wedding bliss WordPress Theme, Copyright 2017 Themeshopy BB wedding bliss is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify